Safeguarding

 Understanding adverse childhood experiences

 - Thank you so much for today.
-It was really thought provoking and the analogies that Zoe used helped me to understand things in a different perspective.
+It was really thought provoking and the analogies that Zoe used helped me to understand things from a different perspective.
 Thank you so much.

 - Amazing training.
 I first saw Zoe in Leeds in 2015 and I make every effort to see her whenever she comes to Barnsley.
 Her lectures are invaluable.